These cheesecake stuffed cookies are beyond indulgent and such a fun treat to make!

 As you can imagine, these gluten free stuffed cookies are extra indulgent.
 That cream cheese center is just so rich and, well, creamy.
 If you can’t tell from my photos, these cookies are SO thick and soft.
 They’re almost like little eggless chocolate chip cookie balls.
 We’re chilling the dough just a little, and also using cold cream cheese, for minimal spreading.

-This stuffed cookie recipe couldn’t be easier… I’d just recommend reading through the post and recipe before getting started, just to familiarize yourself with how we’ll be assembling these guys.
+This cheesecake stuffed cookie recipe couldn’t be easier… I’d just recommend reading through the post and recipe before getting started, just to familiarize yourself with how we’ll be assembling these guys.
+And if you’re a fan of all things chocolate chip, you definitely will want to try my chocolate chip cookie cups, too!

 Why You’ll Love These Cheesecake Stuffed Cookies…